L'histoire du château de Montbrun for sale

 In 1746 the last heir of this distantly to the Lamberties related family: Marie de Campniac, married to the Count (earl)

-.
+of Conan.
 Her grandson, Alexis became the last Lord of Montbrun, because there was disorder about in the land and the first

 signs of the revolution announced themselves.
 His head did not fall under the guillotine; he succumbed, after his arrest